 - Eating Disorders

 - Are you just trying to eat healthier, but not sure where to start?
-Check out our “Shop, Cook, Eat” event series (information regarding dates/times are available on the event calendar):
+Check out our event calendar for:

-- Shop: Join Health Promotion for a guided grocery store tour at Sprouts to learn how to shop for healthy foods on a budget (Registration required)
+- Guided grocery store tours at Sprouts to learn how to shop for healthy foods on a budget (Registration required)

-- Cook: Attend a monthly demo for free food and delicious, healthy recipes.
+- Monthly cooking demos for free food and delicious, healthy recipes

 - Are you on the meal plan and have a special dietary need or food allergy?
 Get free help navigating your options on campus from our registered dietitian.

 If you or a friend are struggling with an eating disorder, there are resources available.
 Below are resources for eating disorder support.